octopus-network/barnacle/docs/example/README.md

 const erc20 = await ERC20Contract.deploy();
 await erc20.deployed();
 ```

-To wait for the contract to be successfully deployed, end by calling the `deployed` function.

 Next, you want to send some of the tokens from the smart contract address to an EVM account for testing purposes.
 Assuming you have a signed EVM account in the variable `accountA` you can do: